 Mood disorder is the altered and disturbed mood of a person over a longer period of time.
-There are quite a number of mood disorders and each has different characteristic from the other.
-Mood disorders is a problem that is constantly increasing in today’s world with increasing time.
+There are quite a number of mood disorders and each has different characteristics from the other.
+Mood disorders are a problem that is constantly increasing in today’s world with increasing time.

 Some of the mood disorders identified so far are;